jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

-Just like the other errors, you this error will be visible in the cluster's `status_reason` field: Whenever there is a
+Just like the other errors, this error will be visible in the cluster's `status_reason` field:

-`Resource CREATE failed: WaitConditionTimeout`, in there, you are facing this problem.
+Whenever there is a `Resource CREATE failed: WaitConditionTimeout`, in there, you are facing this problem.

 -->